haan6/fm-for-online-recommendation/README.md

 ## Funding
-This research was supported by the Korean MSIT (Ministry of Science and ICT), under the National Program for Excellence in SW (2016-0-00018), supervised by the IITP (Institute for Information & communications Technology Planning&Evaluation)
+This research was supported by the Korean MSIT (Ministry of Science and ICT), under the National Program for Excellence in SW (2016-0-00018), supervised by the IITP (Institute for Information communication Technology Planning and Evaluation)

 ## Author
 Yohan Jung (becre1776@kaist.ac.kr) <br/>